-The total pension liability in the June 30, 2016, actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the June 30, 2017, actuarial valuation was determined using the following actuarial assumptions:

+Inflation 2.50% per year

-Inflation2.50% per yearActive Member Payroll Growth3.25% per yearInvestment Rate of Return7.50%
+Active Member Payroll Growth 3.25% per year

+Investment Rate of Return 7.50%

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors and disabilitants were based on RP-2014 tables for males or females, as appropriate, with slight adjustments.
+Mortality rates for active members, retirees, survivors and disabilitants were based on RP-2014 tables for the General Employees Plan.
 Cost of living benefit increases for retirees are assumed to be one percent per year for all future years.

-Actuarial assumptions used in the June 30, 2016, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2017, valuation were based on the results of actuarial experience studies.
 The most recent four-year experience study for GERF was completed in 2015, but assumptions are reviewed annually.

-The following changes in actuarial assumptions occurred in 2016:
+The following changes in actuarial assumptions occurred in 2017: